Updated on 6 February 2023

 To plan your trip by train, check the national train network SNCF CONNECT

-To plan your trip by train, check the regional train network TER Normandie
+To plan your trip by train or by bus while in Normandy, check the regional train and bus network Nomad Normandie

 Via Eurotunnel: The Eurotunnel terminus in Coquelles is only 1h30′ from Le Tréport, one of the gateways to Normandy.